Can My Employer Dictate What I Wear at Work?

 Religious Accommodations to Workplace Policies on Dress

-The U.S. Supreme Court addressed this issue in 2015, deciding that defendant Abercrombie and Fitch’s failure to hire a Muslim woman because her hijab clashed with their “classic East Coast collegiate style” was motivated by a desire to avoid accommodating her religious practice in violation of Title VII.
+The U.S. Supreme Court addressed this issue in a 2015 case, Equal Employment Opportunity Commission v.
+Abercrombie & Fitch.
+The clothing retailer refused to hire a Muslim applicant because of their hijab, claiming the head covering did not fit their “classic East Coast collegiate style.”
+The Court found the employer’s decision was motivated by a desire to avoid accommodating the applicant’s religious practice.

 What do I do next?